kevintpeng/Learn-Something-Every-Day/UWaterloo/SE212: Logic and Computation.md

   5. forall n . n x 0 = 0
   6. forall m,n . m x suc(n) = m x n + m
   7. induction: forall P .
 P(0) & (forall k .
 P(k) => P(suc(k))) => forall n .
 P(n)

+- **recursive functions** are defined in terms of itself and certain terminating clauses
+  - its value for 0 and value for n in terms of n-1
+-
+### Satisfiable Modulo Theories
+- efficient and fully automatic analysis of the satisfiability of a formula in first order logic with theories
+- basic method is to map a problem in predicate logic to equivalent problem in prop logic and let SAT solver analyze